 The subject land use action is identified as requiring a pre-application conference in Table 32-1.
-The applicant participated in a pre-application meeting on May 5, 2021, 86 days prior to submittal.
+The applicant participated in a pre-application meeting on July 22, 2022, less than one month prior to submittal.
 These standards are met.